iotaledger/bee/documentation/docs/getting_started/docker.md

 ## Requirements

 1. A recent release of Docker enterprise or community edition.
-You can finde installation instructions in the [official Docker documentation](https://docs.docker.com/engine/install/).
+You can find installation instructions in the [official Docker documentation](https://docs.docker.com/engine/install/).
 2. [GIT](https://git-scm.com/)
 4. At least 1GB available RAM